-Cold Traffic refers to any audience that does not know your business or your offers.
-This traffic is open and presents a great opportunity, but it is also, cold, and creates unique challenges.
+Cold Traffic refers to any audience that does not know your business, your brand, or your offers.
+This bucket is usually the largest and presents the greatest opportunity for business growth and should be a focus for most businesses.

-When it comes to cold traffic, there is no one size fits all tactic.
-It depends on the market, the sales cycle, the difficulty of the sale, the competition, your value to cost, the prices, etc.
+When it comes to cold traffic, there is no one-size-fits-all strategy.
+It depends on the market, the sales cycle, the sale’s difficulty, the competition, your value to cost, the prices, etc.

 Guru Cold Traffic Tactics